soosten/Halite-Bot/README.md

 ### Build
-The script `build.py` has code to build a valid submission, play locally against other bots or the built-in agents, and upload the submission to the Kaggle competition.
+The script `build.py` has functions to build a valid submission, play locally against other user-supplied bots or built-in agents, and upload the submission to the Kaggle competition.
 It creates a file `simulation.html`, which contains a video rendering of the episode.

 ### Main components of the strategy
 todo
+wiki dijkstra, hungarian

 ### Overview of the code